matter-labs/foundry-zksync/README.md

 #### Running Tests

 You can run the tests using `zkforge test`.

+>❗Known issue of not being able to find tests in the `/tests/` directory.

 The command and its expected output are shown below:

 ```bash
 $ zkforge test